Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/monitoring.md

 `Text`

 * __Unknown Words Counter__ — this algorithm simply counts how many
-unknown words are present in an observed sample.
+unknown words are present in the observed sample.

 * __KMeans__ — this algorithm uses KMeans to score each incoming sample against predefined clusters and decide if the observing sample is an